Noodle-ai/mlflow_part2_dockerEnv/README.rst

 Example Incorporating MLflow Tracking, MLflow Models, and MLflow Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example MLflow Tracking is used to keep track of different hyperparameters, performance metrics, and artifacts of a linear regression model.
 MLflow Models is used to store the pickled trained model instance, a file describing the environment the model instance was created in, and a descriptor file that lists several "flavors" the model can be used in.
 MLflow Projects is used to package the training code.
-And lastly MLflow Models is used to deploy the model to a simple HTTP server.
+Lastly MLflow Models is used to deploy the model to a simple HTTP server.

 This tutorial uses a dataset to predict the quality of wine based on quantitative features like the wine's "fixed acidity", "pH", "residual sugar", and so on.
 The dataset is from UCI's machine learning repository.